(Photo by Chad Merda)

 How You Can Help

-The problem with items like plastic straws is that they aren't biodegradable, meaning they exist for about 400 years after they are used, leaching chemicals into land and water, according to TreeHugger.
+Why is it so important to use less plastic?
+Because items like plastic straws aren't biodegradable, meaning they exist for about 400 years after they are used, leaching chemicals into land and water, according to TreeHugger.

 And for the vast majority of us, straws are simply unnecessary.